-Do I Have Rights Against Repo Agent
+Do I Have Rights Against the Repo Agent?

 Once a borrower defaults on terms stated in his or her auto loan agreement, the lender - the bank, finance company or credit union, may take steps to repossess the vehicle.
 The lender will hire a repossession company, or towing company, to seize the vehicle.
 This company is an agent of the lender.
 They are obligated to contact the local police to inform them of their intent to take the car, truck, motorcycle, boat or RV.